DavidCdeB/ChR2_paper/README.md

 ## Merging trajectories and centering to QM region

+One needs to:

-One needs to merge the trajectories comming from different restarts to a single trajectory.
-And then center it with respect to the QM-sampled moiety (LYR-472) so that we can run the PE framwork (Fragment-based _E and PE-TD-DFT MPA spectra).
+1. Merge the trajectories comming from different restarts to a single trajectory, and

+2. Center the resulting trajectory with respect to the QM-sampled moiety (LYR-472) so that we can run the PE framwork (Fragment-based _E and PE-TD-DFT MPA spectra).
 Follow the isructions [here](./Merging_and_centering_trajectory.ipynb).

 ## Split trajectory into pqr files: